Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes

-Mainstream software-based solutions~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox} adapt a cryptographic technique named \emph{searchable encryption}~\cite{CurtmolaGKO11}, which allows middleboxes to match the encrypted patterns extracted from the rules against the encrypted string streams (i.e., tokens) parsed from traffic payloads.
-However, those designs are communication inefficient.
-The fundamental reason is that traffic payloads need to be tokenised into string streams via sliding windows with varied sizes (i.e., enumerating the sizes of all patterns).
-As shown in prior work~\cite{sherry2015blindbox,yuan2016privacy}, such cost can be tens of times to the original packet size.
-Consequently, long latency will be introduced in token transmission, which is not acceptable in wide networked applications.
-Besides, high I/O consumption between the enterprise and cloud will greatly increase the capital cost of data transfer.
+{\bf Limitations of prior work.} Mainstream software-based solutions~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox, ning2019privdpi,ning2020pine} adapt a cryptographic technique named \emph{searchable encryption}~\cite{CurtmolaGKO11}, which allows middleboxes to match encrypted patterns extracted from rules against encrypted string streams (i.e., tokens) parsed from traffic payloads.
+Those designs are communication inefficient, because traffic payloads need to be tokenised into string streams via sliding windows in varied sizes (i.e., enumerating the sizes of all specified patterns).
+As shown in prior work~\cite{sherry2015blindbox,yuan2016privacy,Desmoulins2018,ning2019privdpi,ning2020pine}, such cost can be tens of times to the original packet size.
+Consequently, long latency is inevitably introduced in token transmission, which is not acceptable in most networked applications.
+Besides, high I/O consumption between the enterprise and cloud greatly increases the capital cost of data transfer.

-Hardware-based solutions~\cite{poddar2018safebricks,duan2019lightbox,trach2018shieldbox,han2017sgx} rely on hardware enclave (i.e., Intel SGX) to execute middlebox functions in a trusted environment.
-Traffic is fed into the enclave and processed within it.
-Although using SGX brings benefits on efficiency and functionality for secure middleboxes, recent side-channel attacks against SGX~\cite{BulckForeshadow18,van2019ridl,kocher2019spectre} raise a serious doubt -- whether SGX is satisfactory to be deployed in practice.
+Hardware-based solutions~\cite{poddar2018safebricks,duan2019lightbox,han2017sgx,trach2018shieldbox} rely on hardware enclave (i.e., Intel SGX) to execute middlebox functions in a trusted environment, in which traffic is fed into the enclave and processed within it.
+Using SGX brings benefits on efficiency and functionality for secure middleboxes, but side-channel attacks against SGX~\cite{BulckForeshadow18,van2019ridl,kocher2019spectre} make such adoption questionable.

-In order to tackle the above limitations, in this paper, we aim to propose practical cryptographic protocols for a wide range of pattern matching-based secure middleboxes.
-Our design expects to offer convincing performance in both time and communication towards network environments while ensuring strong protection for rules and traffic payloads.
+{\bf Contributions and technical overview.} To tackle the above limitations, in this paper, we aim to propose practical cryptographic protocols for a wide range of pattern matching-based secure middleboxes.
+Our design expects to offer convincing performance in both time and communication towards network environments, while ensuring cryptographic protection for rules and traffic payloads.